datoviz/datoviz/README.md

 ## Testing suite

-There are no unit tests yet, but the library comes with an integration testing suite that runs a few examples (offscreen), makes screenshots, and compares them to presaved reference screenshots.
+There are few unit tests yet, but the library comes with an integration testing suite that runs a few examples (offscreen), makes screenshots, and compares them to presaved reference screenshots.
 A test passes if the two images are almost identical.

 1. `./manage.sh test`
 2. Screenshots are saved in `test/screenshots/` the first time you run the tests.